 Navigate to People

-Search for the member you need to refund and click Edit
+Search for the member you need to refund and Edit

-Under the Invoices section, click on the specific invoice you wish to refund
+Under the Invoices section, click on the specific invoice you intend to refund

 Confirm the refund in the pop-up box by clicking Refund